espenabr/tangible-gpt/README.md

 - Follow the conversation pattern of ChatGPT
 - Extensible enough to add new conversation types and response types

+### Limitations
+- No decent error handling yet
+- As you can't always predict the output from LLMs, desired response formats can never be guaranteed

 ### Getting started

 *The best way to get s*tarted is looking in the `examples` folder.
 These demonstrate different use cases and